Seattle Pedestrian Accident Lawyers

 • Your healthcare coverage

-If you suffer serious injuries in a pedestrian accident, your attorney will help you find and understand insurance coverage and all the available potential sources of recovery.
+If you suffer serious injuries in a pedestrian accident, your attorneys will help you find and understand insurance coverage and all the available potential sources of recovery.

-Should I Talk with a Lawyer About My Pedestrian Accident?
+Should I Talk with Lawyers About My Pedestrian Accident?

-If a pedestrian accident causes significant long-term injuries requiring extended medical treatment, you will benefit from a talk with an experienced personal injury attorney.
-It is often unwise for a victim to personally talk to any insurance company or adjuster.
-The insurance company’s goal is to settle your claim for the lowest possible amount.
-They are very experienced at getting persons to say things which are not good for their case.
+If a pedestrian accident causes significant long-term injuries requiring extended medical treatment, you will benefit from talking with experienced personal injury attorneys.
+It is often unwise for a victim to speak to any insurance company or adjuster.
+Insurance adjusters are skilled at getting people to say things that are not good for their case.
+The insurance company aims to settle your claim for the lowest possible amount.
+Don’t let them do that to you.

 Compensation in severe pedestrian accident cases includes more than just reimbursement for your medical expenses.
 You may be entitled to damages for: